aplteam/Tatin/docs/SemanticVersioning.md

 ### The Build number

 The build number is optional and is ignored by Tatin.
-However, if a package has a build-number then it is bumped whenever the package is built again, not matter what.
+However, if a package has a build-number, it is bumped whenever the package is built again, no matter what.
 It is never reset.

 ### The Patch Number

 The patch number is bumped only when a change _does not affect compatibility_.

 A typical example is a bug fix: imagine that a function in a package crashes because an edge condition was not handled.
-When you fix that problem then you may bump the patch number because nothing else has changed.
+When you fix that problem, you may bump the patch number because nothing else has changed.
 A consumer of the package can be reasonably confident that everything that worked before will continue to work.

 However, in real life things get messy pretty quickly: the consumer of a package might mistake a bug as a feature if it does not crash but does something it shouldn't, and take advantage of the bug.
 Imagine that a new version of the package comes with a fix for just that bug...

-If chances are high that a consumer might rely on the bug then you should actually bump the Major number rather than the Patch number - see there.
-Bugs that are very old are excellent candidates for that.
+If chances are high that a consumer might rely on the bug then you should bump the Major number rather than the Patch number - see there.
+Very old bugs are excellent candidates for that.

 ### The Minor number

 The minor version number is bumped in case functionality was added to a package.

 That means that compatibility should still be guaranteed: anything else works exactly as before.
 A consumer should be confident when updating the package that nothing will break.
 She just may take advantage of, say, a function added to the API.

 A> ### Chances of breaking things
 A>
-A> Note that by definition it seems that a change of the minor number is indicating a very low risk: just adding functionality should never change  anything that has worked before, while a change in the patch number might come from a bug fix your code actually relies on.
+A> Note that by definition it seems that a change of the minor number is indicating a very low risk: just adding functionality should never change anything that has worked before, while a change in the patch number might come from a bug fix your code relies on.
 A>
 A> In reality however a version with a new (bumped) minor version number often comes with bug fixes as well.